You can translate the content of this page by selecting a language in the box below:

 You can download a copy in the document library.

-As part of our review, Council will be undertaking a benchmarking exercise to rank the current state of our assets against the 2024 National State of the Assets Report to better quantify what is known as our 'renewal gap' - this is the funding we will need to set aside each year just to maintain our assets as they are today, before considering any improvements or new builds.
+As part of our review, Council is undertaking a benchmarking exercise to rank the current state of our assets against the 2024 National State of the Assets Report to better quantify what is known as our 'renewal gap' - this is the funding we will need to set aside each year just to maintain our assets as they are today, before considering any improvements or new builds.

 Financial Plan

-Just as residents are dealing with increasing cost of living expenses, Council finances have also been impacted.
+Just as residents are dealing with increasing cost of living expenses, multiple years of State Government rate caps have also impacted our financial position.

 The Long-Term Financial Plan (Financial Plan) considers both the current financial situation and future projections to support delivery of projects, initiatives, and programs our community thinks are most important for our City over the next 10 years.